winnieyang89/personal_website1/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Sociology at McGill University, with a Graduate Option in Gender and Women's Studies.
 My research is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and labour market stratification.
-In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of inequalities.
+In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of inequality.
 I conduct both quantitative and qualitative research based on various types of data, including censuses, administrative tax records, surveys, and interviews.
 {style="text-align: justify;"}